kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

   crash recovery, and disablement rollback with a single rule. *Resolved in WG (2026-08-17): accepted as the alpha mechanism.*

+**Windows.** [KEP-4802] (`WindowsGracefulNodeShutdown`, beta since v1.34) gives Windows nodes the same shutdown manager shape: `ProcessShutdownEvent` in `nodeshutdown_manager_windows.go` records the shutdown, fires the status sync, and calls the shared `podManager.killPods`, and `Admit` rejects new Pods for the duration — so the DaemonSet churn this KEP fixes occurs on Windows today.
+The condition publish is therefore implemented as a shared helper in the `nodeshutdown` package, invoked by both platform managers immediately before `killPods`, which gives Windows the same ordering guarantee with no platform-specific code.
+Two differences are absorbed by the existing design:
+[KEP-4802] lists shutdown cancellation as a Non-Goal and the Windows manager has no cancel path, so the "shutdown cancelled" transition above does not exist on Windows and kubelet-startup clear is the only recovery rule there; and the shutdown window is the SCM preshutdown timeout, which the Windows manager already extends to the configured grace period.
+GNS on Windows requires the kubelet to run as a Windows service; where it does not, no conditions are written and the reader behaves as today.

 **New edge case on an existing bug.** The kubelet today does not remember it was in graceful shutdown across a restart ([k/k#122674]).
 This KEP adds a new case to that bug: while a shutdown is in progress, an administrator can remove a